 - Ghostwriting a “How-To Plan a Wedding” ebook you can give away to your readers as a way to build your email list.

 - Creating an in-depth itinerary for your 14 day African safari adventure in Tanzania, so that guests can start getting excited about what they have to look forward to.

 These are just a few examples of the type of work I have done in the past… but they are by no means the only services I offer.

 The best way to find out if I can help you with your writing needs?
-Fill out this wonderful little form and I will send you a custom quote!
+Contact me and tell me what you need and I’ll send you a custom quote.

 What is your rate?

 My rate varies depending on the size of the project, the amount of research involved, etc.

 Get in touch with me with the details of what you need and I will provide you with a custom quote.